Villa Del Palmar at the Islands of Loreto All-Inclusive resort is a Little Bit of Heaven in Mexico Celebrity Pastry Week Baja California

 I loved that the very first mission that was ever built on the west coast of North America in 1697 was right here in Loreto.
 It was great that I could visit such a wonderfully historical site on a trip to an all-inclusive resort!

 Last, but not least, we had a good time getting to know the TV chefs and celebrities like Chef Johnny Iuzzini from Top Chef and The Great American Baking Show (amongst many others).
-Jonathan Bennett, host of Cupcake Wars and Devin Alexander from The Biggest Loser were also at the resort.
+Jonathan Bennett, host of Cupcake Wars, and Devin Alexander from The Biggest Loser were also at Villa del Palmar at the Islands of Loreto.

 Click the photo below to see these guys in action!

 Pastry week included a buffet selection of 15 different chocolate desserts!
 There were actually too many to try, but we all did our best!
-Johnny’s Chocolate Sesame cake was there along with “Not Only in Your Dreams” cake from Devin Alexander and many others from the chefs at the Villa Del Palmar resort.
+Johnny’s chocolate sesame cake was there along with “Not Only in Your Dreams” cake.
+There were many others from the chefs at Villa del Palmar at the Islands of Loreto.

 - Bring lots of sunscreen (and aloe)!
 You’ll need it for outdoor activities, especially during the midday hours.